top of page

 bugs below zero

-Some insects (including stoneflies, mayflies, caddisflies and non-biting midges) are active in the winter months?
+Did you know that some insects (including stoneflies, mayflies, caddisflies and non-biting midges) are active in the dead of winter?
 These bugs are able to survive below-zero temperatures and can often be found on snowbanks!
 They are also a vitally important food for trout.
 Researchers are examining how seasonal changes may alter these insects’ life-cycles and trout populations.

 IMG_0404.JPG